BilalBAI/op-vica/README.md

 - All Python dependencies are listed in `requirements.txt` and can be installed using the command above.

 ### **R** (>= 4.4.1)
 This project also relies on R for certain statistical and graph-based computations.
 Ensure R version 4.4.1 or above is installed.
+The R functions have been wrapped in Python, but they can also be executed independently.

 To install required R packages:
 ```r